paulramisch/bundestag_speech_tagger/README.md

 | 3_e5   | bert-base-german-cased | 5          | 1.0       |
 | 4_e10  | bert-base-german-cased | 10         | 0.9998    |

+Table 5: Overview of all trained BERT models and selected epochs

 <a name="appendix_4"></a>

-## Appendix 4: Validation on Whole Dataset
+## Appendix 4: Validation on the Full Dataset
 | model      | mistakes | tp   | tn    | fp | fn   | accuracy | f1_score |
 |------------|----------|------|-------|----|------|----------|----------|
 | lstm_10.2  | 13       | 7537 | 13226 | 4  | 9    | 0.9994   | 0.9991   |